openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The following are the extension parameters to the Token Request used in a Pre-Authorized Code Flow defined by this specification:

 * `pre-authorized_code`: The code representing the authorization to obtain Credentials of a certain type.
 This parameter MUST be present if the `grant_type` is `urn:ietf:params:oauth:grant-type:pre-authorized_code`.
 * `user_pin`: OPTIONAL.
 String value containing a user PIN.
-This value MUST be present if `user_pin_required` was set to `true` in the Credential Offer.
+This value MUST be present if `user_pin` object was present in the Credential Offer.
 The string value MUST consist of a maximum of eight numeric characters (the numbers 0 - 9).
 This parameter MUST only be used if the `grant_type` is `urn:ietf:params:oauth:grant-type:pre-authorized_code`.

 Requirements around how the Wallet identifies and, if applicable, authenticates itself with the Authorization Server in the Token Request depends on the Client type defined in Section 2.1 of [@!RFC6749] and the Client authentication method indicated in the `token_endpoint_auth_method` Client metadata.
 The requirement as described in Sections 4.1.3 and 3.2.1 of [@!RFC6749] MUST be followed.